Maia-Cochran/habitual/README.md

 ## Introduction
 - Habitual is an application built in React Native, based in IOS.
 This is an application that allow the user to receive a random mantra or affirmation when user clicks on the button.
 User is able to save favorite quotes to a Favorites Page to view on the Favorites page later.
 User can also scroll through a carousel of encouraging quotes and reminders.

+## Deployed App
+Visit the published App via Expo App [here](exp://exp.host/@maia-cochran/habitual?release-channel=default), or click [here](https://expo.dev/@maia-cochran/habitual) to scan the QR Code.

+* Please note that you will need to first download the Expo App from the Apple App Store

 ## Learning Goals
 - Challenge ourselves to self teach a new technology